voidstarsec/blog/_posts/2025-3-13-brushing-up-part-2.md

 If this were a firmware image for this processor, we would expect to see a pointer to somewhere in the SRAM region and a table pointing to offsets in the internal flash; we do not.
 We also do not see any data that resembles ARM instructions, so what could this data be?

 Recall that this device has a high-(ish) resolution screen, so this data is likely the image data displayed on startup.
 For devices with OLED displays, it is rare that the data is stored in a standard image format.
 It is often stored as pixelated RGB data, which can be difficult to parse.
-Luckily, there are tools available, such as https://codestation.ch/, that can allow us to test various formats and parameters.
+Luckily, there are tools available, such as [https://codestation.ch/](https://codestation.ch), that can allow us to test various formats and parameters.

 This introduces a new problem; we know very little about the formatting being used, so let's start with what we **do** know.
 The width and length of this screen are 11mm by 22mm, which means that our pixel ratio should be similar.
 Common ratios for these screens include 128x64; however, if we try that, it does not work.
 After some experimenting, a width of 80 and a height of 160 worked, and I could properly render the images on the screen.
 See the output below for more details:

 ![](https://voidstarsec.com/blog/assets/images/brushing-up/Pasted_image_20250223181553.png)

-Now that we know the size of the images and the screen layout, we can carve out the various images from the binary and load them as shown below - here, we have the software information screen.
-Each image was 24kb pixel maps (remember the read size from before?).
+Now that we know the size of the images and the screen layout, we can carve out the various images from the binary and load them as shown below.
+Using the data that we gathered earlier in pulseview, we know the offsets in the flash where som eof these images are stored.Each image was 24kb pixel maps (remember the read size from before?).
 Now that they are extracted, we should be able to replace them!
-After looking through the SPI flash image, it was determined that this bitmap lives at offset `0x308061` in our SPI flash image.
+After looking through the SPI flash image, it was determined that the bitmap for the software information screen is located at offset `0x308061` in our SPI flash image.
 It was individually extracted and loaded as shown below:

 ![](https://voidstarsec.com/blog/assets/images/brushing-up/Pasted_image_20250223185944.png)